Haozhou-Hu/Actions-OpenWrt/README.md

 Build OpenWrt firmware Lean's OpenWrt using GitHub Actions Hereby thank P3TERX for his amazing job: https://github.com/P3TERX/Actions-OpenWrt/

+Changes:
-Changes: I clean up the container for more space for building the firmware.
+- The container is cleaed up for more space to build the firmware.
+- Modified some actions.

 ## Usage